Academic Catalogs

 • 3.
 Integrate the scope of practice of a registered nurse.

 • 4.
-Identify the various nursing career opportunities and the educational pathways necessary to achieve them.
+Identify the various occupational nursing roles and their educational pathways.

 Lecture Content